 He goes on to explain he had a revelation that the purpose of his people—why they are strong and can endure suffering—is that it is their destiny to travel through all dimensions, extinguishing life to bring about blessed non-existence.
 To this end, they need the Pillar.
 The tortured psychology of the Millipedes leads them to genocidal despair.
 The abundance of so many dimensions leads them to embrace nihilism and a drive to expunge all life.
 They cry out their philosophy in battle: “The only absolute is pain.
 The only solution is release” (issue 11).
 For them, death is the true birth because it ends the otherwise senseless inequality presented by an infinite number of alternate dimensions.

 Partner to the existential distress of the Millipedes is the quiet suggestions that some guiding principle is a work.
 Grant comments, “The same patterns playing themselves out in every dimensions” (issue 11).
 The Dimensionaut insignia of the “crescent onion” for example appears over and over from the traveler in the Shaman’s back-story and the mark on Blokk’s forehead, (issue 8).
-Also the Pillar, the key and the tower of the Millipedes all have the same design.
-It seems each dimension has a Grant McKay equivalent (going all the way back to issue 6), and a Kadir equivalent, and a Blokk equivalent.
+Also, the Pillar, the key, and the tower of the Millipedes all have the same design.
+It seems each dimension has a Grant McKay equivalent, and a Kadir equivalent, and a Blokk equivalent.
 What all of this means has yet to be suggested, but it is clearly an undercurrent to the whole series.

 The Unbounded Avatars